 About New Athena Unicode Font

 New Athena Unicode is a freeware multilingual font distributed by the American Philological Association.
-It follows the Unicode standard (version 6) and includes characters for English and Western European languages, polytonic Greek, Coptic, Old Italic, and Demotic Egyptian transliteration (and Arabic transliteration), as well as metrical symbols and other characters used by classical scholars.
-New Athena Unicode is a "smart font" that includes OpenType ligatures allowing the display of composed characters not recognized by Unicode but needed by scholars (for more information see the page on technical details).
+It follows the Unicode standard (version 6/7) and includes characters for English and Western European languages, polytonic Greek, Coptic, Old Italic, and Demotic Egyptian transliteration (and Arabic transliteration), as well as metrical symbols and other characters used by classical scholars and some required by medievalists and Byzantinists.
+New Athena Unicode is a "smart font" that includes OpenType ligatures allowing the display of precomposed combined characters not recognized by Unicode but needed by scholars (for more information see the page on technical details).

-LICENSE: The TrueType version of Athenian font and the TrueType version of New Athena Unicode font are made available to all as freeware to facilitate communication on the internet.
-They may be used in digital or print publication without further permission from the APA.
-(You may download a full version of the licenses for GreekKeys inputs and fonts.)
-As of Version 3.4 (Jan.
-2009) and for versions later than 3.4, the American Philological Association adopted an Open Font License for New Athena Unicode, more expansive that the previous license.
-In January 2014 versions in woff format were made available and the Open Font License revised to make clear that it applies to both the .tff and .woff versions.
-For information on the Open Font License see http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL.
+LICENSE: The TrueType version of Athenian font and the TrueType version of New Athena Unicode font have long been made available to all as freeware to facilitate communication on the internet.
+They may be used in digital or print publication without further permission from the Society for Classical Studies (formerly the American Philological Association).
+The font is now offered under an Open Font License, applying both to its .ttf format and to the .woff format provided for web developers.
+The current license may be read in a PDF in the download package, or by clicking here.
+For more details about the Open Font License see http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL.
 The name "New Athena Unicode" is reserved, and any modified version of the font produced in accordance with the Open Font License must use a different name.
-For the specific provisions of the Open Font License for New Athena Unicode, see the new license terms (also contained in the download archive).

 PLEASE NOTE: downloading and installing this font is NOT the only thing you need to do to type Unicode Greek.
 In addition to a font including polytonic Greek characters (and you already have at least a few system fonts on your PC or Mac that include them, although they may lack some of the specialized characters that scholars need), you need to activate a keyboard that inputs polytonic Greek.
 For keyboards, the GreekKeys 2008 package is one possibility (and contains features needed by some scholars), but for basic usage you may be able to do what you need to do simply by using what is already included in your OS (Windows XP and later, Mac OS X).
 For Mac Greek Polytonic input, see the related FAQ.
 For Windows, see the related FAQ.
 If you are a classicist making the transition from an old custom encoding of polytonic Greek to Unicode, you may find it useful to read the paper "Before and After Unicode: Working with Polytonic Greek".